adaanene/project_7-Devops_Tooling_Website_Solution/project_7.md

 1. Install MySQL on the Ubuntu server and create a database named **tooling**

 2. Create a user with full privileges over the tooling database.
-Allow access for the user only from the webservers *subnet cdir*
+Allow access for the user only from the web servers *subnet cdir*

 ## SET UP WEB SERVERS